drawcodes/nest-graphql-prisma-starter/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: "\U0001F680 New Feature"
-about: New Feature Pending In The Project
+about: Request New Feature
 ---

 **Sub tasks.**
-Please describe the sub tasks below
+Request new features in template